EricLIU66/EricLIU66.github.io/_pages/about.md

 I am interested in Quantitative Finance📈, AGI🤖, Software Development🧑🏻‍💻

-After works I like watching tech videos ▶️, playing card games 🃏, photograph 📸
+After works I like playing card games 🃏, photograph 📸

 I am based in Hong Kong 🇭🇰 and I hope to be world citizen 🌏.